What’s the best way to send money abroad?

 Is there much difference between money transfer companies?

-Yes, there are hundreds of money transfer providers that exist to help you send money abroad in a secure, convenient and quick manner, but not all are the same or work the same way.
+Yes, apart from the top 10 money transfer companies we reviewed in one of our guides, there are hundreds of money transfer providers that exist to help you send money abroad in a secure, convenient and quick manner, but not all are the same or work the same way.
 Mainly, these providers can be divided into three categories depending on the how the transfer your funds and what are best used for: